DNA-Spot/Trace Data core table

 Sub_Cell_ROI_ID

-If known, this field reports the unique identifier for a Region of Interest (ROI) that represents the boundaries of a sub-cellular structure a given Spot/Trace is associated with.
+If known; this field reports the unique identifier for a Region of Interest (ROI) that represents the boundaries of a sub-cellular structure a given Spot/Trace is associated with.
 Note: this is used to connect individual Spot/Traces that are part of the same ROI.
-It is also used to connect data in this table with any ROI specific measurements such as boundaries, intensities or volume, recorded in the corresponding Sub-Cell ROI Data table.
+It is also used to connect data in this table with any ROI specific measurements such as boundaries; intensities or volume; recorded in the corresponding Sub-Cell ROI Data table.

 1

-Conditional requirement: this column is mandatory if data in this table can be associated with a Sub_Cell_ROI identified as part of this experiment.
+and if data in this table can be associated with individual Sub_Cell_ROIs.

 Cell_ID